 About

-Heather Belnap is Professor of Art History & Curatorial Studies at Brigham Young University.
-She currently holds a BYU College of Humanities Professorship and was recently awarded BYU’s Phi Kappa Phi Award.
+Heather Belnap is Professor of Art History & Curatorial Studies and the newly-appointed Global Women’s Studies Coordinator at Brigham Young University.

 She has presented and published widely in feminist art history, and particularly on women in eighteenth- and nineteenth-century French art and society.
 Recently, she has turned her attention to the fields of Utah and Mormon studies.
-Professor Belnap has co-edited two books, Interior Portraiture and Masculine Identity in France, 1789-1914 (Ashgate, 2011) and Women, Femininity, and Public Space in European Visual Culture, 1789-1914 (Routledge, 2014).
-She co-authored, with Corry Cropper and Daryl Lee, Marianne Meets the Mormons: Representations of Mormonism in Nineteenth-century France (University of Illinois Press, 2022).
+Professor Belnap is the author, with Corry Cropper and Daryl Lee, of Marianne Meets the Mormons: Representations of Mormonism in Nineteenth-century France (University of Illinois Press, 2022), winner of the John Whitmer Historical Association’s 2023 Best Book Award.
+She has co-edited two books, Interior Portraiture and Masculine Identity in France, 1789-1914 (Ashgate, 2011) and Women, Femininity, and Public Space in European Visual Culture, 1789-1914 (Routledge, 2014) and published numerous articles and essays in feminist art history and cultural studies.
+Her most recent publications include a guest editing a special issue on midcentury women in Utah art for the Utah Historical Quarterly (Fall 2023) and the book section, “The Mormon-LDS Art Tradition,” in Variations on Christian Art: Mennonite, Mormon, Quaker and Swedenborgian, ed.
+Diane Apostolos-Cappadona (Bloomsbury, 2024).

-Professor Belnap teaches courses on eighteenth- and nineteenth-century European art, modern and contemporary art, women in art, Latter-day Saint art, and European Studies.
+Professor Belnap teaches courses on eighteenth- and nineteenth-century European art, modern and contemporary art, women in art, Latter-day Saint art, and global women’s studies.

-Dr. Belnap is actively engaged in professional and civic organizations, particularly those involved in the advancement of women in the visual arts.
-She was a member of the CAA Committee on Women in the Arts and currently serves as the chair of CAA’s Services to Historians of the Visual Arts Committee.
-She is the Utah representative for The Feminist Art Project and was recently honored in Jann Haworth’s Utah Women 2020 mural as one of 250 or so women past and present who have shaped the state’s culture.
+Dr. Belnap is also actively engaged in professional and civic organizations, particularly those involved in the advancement of women in the visual arts.
+She served as the chair of CAA’s Services to Historians of the Visual Arts Committee (2021-2024) and was a member of the CAA Committee on Women in the Arts (2015-2018).
+She is the Utah representative for The Feminist Art Project and was honored in Jann Haworth’s Utah Women 2020 mural as one of 250 or so women past and present who have shaped the state’s culture.

 She can be contacted at heather_belnap@byu.edu or womeninart@gmail.com